dataminer-site/dataminer-site.github.io/docs/archive/0.10/index.md

 title: Documentation
 ---

-Welcome to the DuckDB Documentation!
+Welcome to the DataMiner Documentation!

 Feel free to grab a <a href="https://blobs.duckdb.org/docs/duckdb-docs-0.10.3.pdf">PDF copy</a> of the documentation for offline reference.